AyushPai4159/Mock-Social-Media-Application/README.md

 ## 🎯 Project Overview

 This project is a mock social media platform that includes user authentication, post creation, likes, shares, and user interactions.
 It serves as a practical demonstration of database design, SQL query optimization, and modern web development technologies.

+Here is a demonstration of our project: https://www.youtube.com/watch?v=I8S_c5kXr0A

 ## 🛠️ Technology Stack